 PHYSICAL EDUCATION - Mr G Read Head of Department

-Mr I Jubb 2nd, Mrs L Ellams, Miss S Hoskins, Mr M Leach, Miss D Lyons (Head of Girls PE), Mrs R Vaughan & Mr C Fitzsimons
+Miss S Hoskins (2nd in Department), Mr I Jubb (HOL Year 10), Mrs L Ellams, , Mr M Leach, Miss D Lyons (HOL Year 8), Mrs R Vaughan & Mr C Fitzsimons

 The PE Department aims to develop a wide range of skills.
 The teaching material develops the individual’s ability to perform physical tasks and enables them to play sports more competently, but also to enjoy physical activity so the chances of them continuing after school are increased.